Trump’s team is finally meeting with China. The future of the global economy is riding on its success

 “A 60% decline in containers means 60% less stuff arriving,” Flexport CEO Ryan Petersen told CNN’s Pamela Brown Tuesday.
 “It’s only a matter of time before they sell through existing inventory, and then you’ll see shortages.
 And that’s when you see price hikes.”

-The Port of LA had expected 80 ships to arrive in May, but 20% of those have been canceled, Gene Seroka, executive director of the Port of Los Angeles, told CNN Tuesday.
+The Port of Los Angeles had expected 80 ships to arrive in May, but 20% of those have been canceled, its executive director Gene Seroka told CNN Tuesday.
 Customers have already canceled 13 sailings for June.

 “This week, we’re down about 35% compared to the same time last year, and these cargo ships coming in are the first ones to be attached to the tariffs that were levied against China and other locations last month,” Seroka said.
 “That’s why the cargo volume is so light.”